mohiwalla/php-template/README.md

 # php-template

 A simple PHP template with basic routing functionality and directory structure to get started on a new project quickly.
 It has zero third party dependencies except on development environment.
-This project is meant to be used by <= PHP 8.
+This project is meant to be used by PHP 8 and above.

 It uses tailwindcss for styling, a sleek DB class for database intraction (sql server only for now).